-For more information about EWEB's 2023 IRP base-case results and additional analysis, please see Section 3.3 in the Climate Guidebook above or see the links below.
+For more information about EWEB's 2023 IRP base-case results and additional analysis, please see Chapter 3 in the Climate Guidebook above or see the links below.
+EWEB's 2025 Energy Resource Study will be published midyear.

-- EWEB Website: Integrated Resource Plan - IRP Fact Sheets: - o Is Solar a Good Fit for Our Community's Energy Needs? - o How can EWEB's IRP Incorporate Diversity, Equity, and Inclusion? - o What are Considerations Around Utility-Scale Storage in EWEB's Future Portfolio? - o IRP Next Steps: How and When Will EWEB Acquire New Resources? - o Planning for Long-term Carbon Reduction Goals in the IRP
+- EWEB Website: Integrated Resource Plan - IRP Fact Sheets: - o Is Solar a Good Fit for Our Community's Energy Needs? - How can EWEB's IRP Incorporate Diversity, Equity, and Inclusion? - o What are Considerations Around Utility-Scale Storage in EWEB's Future Portfolio? - o IRP Next Steps: How and When Will EWEB Acquire New Resources? - Planning for Long-term Carbon Reduction Goals in the IRP